-About 10 percent of the terrain is marked for experts.
-Most of the best El Colorado skiing and riding is to the east of the cone, where snow is deep thanks to the Andean winds and steep lines drop through cliff bands.
+About 10 percent of the terrain is marked for experts, but trust us, there is a lot more than meets the eye.
+The best El Colorado skiing and riding is to the east of the cone (not visible from the base of the ski area), looking towards Valle Nevado, where snow is deep thanks to the Andean winds and steep lines drop through cliff bands.
 Access by draglifts (t-bars and Pomas) means the beginners tend to stay around the front of the mountain, where there are plenty of nice slopes to play on.

 This is a playground for intermediate skiers, with nice groomed pistes fanning out from the cone, and the chance to dip off-piste alongside.
 The resort holds a good pitch from top to bottom.
 40% of the mountain is marked as intermediate.

 Suggested trip for intermediate skiers: Ski Progression Adventure in Chile

 It’s a friendly area for beginners, with 15% of the mountain designated beginner slopes.
 Both Farellones and El Colorado host international, bi-lingual schools where you can hire private or group classes.
 There is also plenty to do at the adjacent Farellones ski center including a massive tubing park, and of course plenty of après-ski.